Geeksltd/MSharp.Docs/README.md

 ### Want to contribute to these docs?
-Read [CONTRIBUTING.md](CONTRIBUTING.md) if you want to participate in M# documentation.
+Read our [contribution rules](CONTRIBUTING.md) if you want to participate in improving the M# documentation.